What are NFTs? A Complete Guide to Non-Fungible Tokens

 What Does "Non-Fungible" Mean?

-An NFT applies this concept to the digital world.
+An NFT applies the concept of uniqueness to the digital world.
 It is a digital file (like an image, video, or piece of music) with a unique certificate of ownership recorded on a blockchain.

 Key takeaway: An NFT is a unique digital asset with provable ownership recorded on a blockchain.
 Unlike regular digital files that can be copied endlessly, an NFT has a verifiable original owner.